codeframework/Docs/CODE Framework (.NET Core) Change Log.md

 # CODE Framework .NET Core Change Log

+## 1.5.4 - 2/24/2020

+* Fixed CSV sub-system bugs that were introduced in the move from .NET Framework to .NET Core.

 ## 1.5.3 - 2/11/2020

 * The `Mapper` class (mapping framework) has received an overhaul.